shubham-haldankar/Vehicle-Diagnostics-And-Configuration-Dashboard/README.md

 Build a mini fullstack system that:
 - Accepts log file input from a diagnostic tool
 - Parses and stores relavant entries on the backend
+- Displays vehicle diagnostic data on the frontend